 The next point of potential disagreement concerns what knowledge is necessary to infer absence.
-According to the template-mismatch account, any sensory mismatch relative to an expected template immediately results in a perception of, or inference about, 365 absence.
-In the account defended here, absence can only be inferred when one believes that 366 they would have perceived the missing object if it were present.
-Consider, for example, 367 returning from a break and finding a waiter occluding some of the table.
-As in 368 Farennikova's example, the sensory input is inconsistent with your expectation to find your 369 laptop on the table, but this time you are not inferring that it is absent, because you know 370 that the waiter might be occluding it.
-Similarly, if you believe the laptop would be difficult 371 to see (for example, if your forgot your glasses inside), you will not infer absence until you 372 check the table more closely.
-In both cases, inference about absence depends on much more 373 than a comparison to a sensory template: it depends on sophisticated inference based on 374 sensory and metacognitive cues.
-375
+According to the template-mismatch account, any sensory mismatch relative to an expected template immediately results in a perception of, or inference about, absence.
+In the account defended here, absence can only be inferred when one believes that they would have perceived the missing object if it were present.
+Consider, for example, returning from a break and finding a waiter occluding some of the table.
+As in Farennikova's example, the sensory input is inconsistent with your expectation to find your laptop on the table, but this time you are not inferring that it is absent, because you know that the waiter might be occluding it.
+Similarly, if you believe the laptop would be difficult to see (for example, if you forgot your glasses inside), you will not infer absence until you check the table more closely.
+In both cases, inference about absence depends on much more than a comparison to a sensory template: it depends on sophisticated inference based on sensory and metacognitive cues.

-In defense of a template-mismatch account, one may argue that the difference 376 between seeing the absence of a laptop in Farennikova's example and not seeing it in my 377 occluding-waiter or missing-glasses variants is not in post-perceptual inferences, but in the 378 sensory templates against which the sensory input is compared.
-For example, my sensory 379 template of a laptop on a table may itself become less clear when I know the lighting has 380 changes.
-Critically, this flexible updating of sensory templates based on changing 381 environmental and internal conditions is a model-based process, one that involves not only 382 modelling of objects and other agents, but of my own perception and attention too.
-383
+In defense of a template-mismatch account, one may argue that the difference between seeing the absence of a laptop in Farennikova's example and not seeing it in my occluding-waiter or missing-glasses variants is not in post-perceptual inferences, but in the sensory templates against which the sensory input is compared.
+For example, my sensory template of a laptop on a table may itself become less clear when I know the lighting has changed.
+Critically, this flexible updating of sensory templates based on changing environmental and internal conditions is a model-based process, one that involves not only modelling of objects and other agents, but of my own perception and attention too.

 Finally, in support of the template-mismatch account, Farennikova mentions that many experiences of absence feel instantaneous and lacking in conscious effort, indicating some automaticity of absence processing.
 However, introspection can be misleading.
-Inference about absence is significantly slower than inference about presence or stimulus type, even when presenting the decision as a discrimination task between two stimuli (e.g. 'zebra' versus 'noise,' Mazor et al., 2021).
+In perception, inference about absence is significantly slower than inference about presence or stimulus type, even when presenting the decision as a discrimination task between two stimuli (Mazor et al., 2021).1